osrf/gazebo_tutorials/guided_a/tutorial3.md

-1. Before making changes to the code, it's always a good idea to make sure you're running the latest Gazebo code.
+1. Before making changes to the code, it's always a good idea to make sure you're running the latest Gazebo-classic code.
 Let's move to the branch we want to target.
-Let's say we want our change to be available from Gazebo 9 onwards, so we target the `gazebo9` branch.
+Let's say we want our change to be available from Gazebo-classic 9 onwards, so we target the `gazebo9` branch.
 Use the `git checkout` command to update your workspace to that branch: